Catopsilia pyranthe: Life history

-The host plants of the species include Cassia species (e.g., C. fistula; C. javanica or C. roxburghii; C. bakeriana), Gnidia glauca, Senna occidentalis Senna species (e.g. S. alata; S. auriculata; S. garrettiana), Crotalaria species, Ormocarpum cochinchinense, Sesbania species and Colocasia.
+The host plants of the species include Cassia species (e.g., C. fistula; C. javanica or C. roxburghii; C. bakeriana), Gnidia glauca, Senna occidentalisSenna species (e.g. S. alata; S. auriculata; S. garrettiana), Crotalaria species, Ormocarpum cochinchinense, Sesbania species and Colocasia.

 The development period from egg to adult is 22 to 29 days allowing up to 11-12 generations a year.

 Larva: "Long, somewhat depressed, rough, green, with a white lateral line and above it a black line more or less conspicuous, formed by minute black shining tubercles.
 In short, this larva in very like a big specimen of a Eurema hecabe".

 Pupa: "Much stouter (i.e. than that of Eurema hecabe, and the keel formed by the wing-cases much less pronounced.
 The normal colour is pale green with a yellow lateral line.
 We have never found it on any plant except Senna occidentalis.
 It habitually rests on the upperside along the midrib, like almost all Pierine larvae."
 Davidson and Aitken, quoted in Bingham.